katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/collection.md

 title: Pieces to buy
 menus:
   - furniture
-date: 2021-04-19
+date: 2024-07-01
-description: Signature pieces designed by Katie Walker can be purchase directly.
+description: Signature pieces designed by Katie Walker can be purchased directly.
 This range is constantly evolving and is produced using the finest materials, with meticulous attention to detail.
 Some sizes, materials and finishes can be tailored to your requirements.
 The pieces can be viewed by appointment at our studio in West Sussex, UK.
 title-style:
 summary: Katie has some really stunning work
 ---